October 2, 2014

 The drugs used to treat HIV may also contribute to the aging-related health conditions seen in HIV+ people.
 Although the HIV drugs used now are more effective and less toxic than in previous years, they still may have long-term effects that we do not yet fully understand.

-Life expectancy: In the general population, women live four to five years longer than men.
+Life expectancy: In most countries, women in the general population live four to five years longer than men.
 HIV+ women, however, have life expectancies equal to HIV+ men.
 In other words, HIV+ women lose their usual longer life expectancy compared to men.

 Co-morbidities: Co-morbidities refers to medical conditions that people have in addition to HIV.
 These include things like diabetes, liver disease, anemia, and high blood pressure.
 Compared to HIV-negative people, HIV+ people are more likely to have co-morbid conditions.

 Heart disease: As people get older, their risk of heart attack and stroke goes up.
-Among post-menopausal women, heart disease can be especially serious, in part because it is still largely seen as a "man"s disease," and in part because most women who die suddenly from heart disease had no previous symptoms.
+Among post-menopausal women, heart disease can be especially serious because most women who die suddenly from heart disease had no previous symptoms.
 Research shows that the risk for heart attacks and strokes in HIV+ people is higher than in similar HIV-negative people.

 For good heart health, HIV+ people should talk with their health care providers about checking cholesterol levels, blood pressure, and blood sugar.
 Also consider heart-protective habits such as exercising, stopping smoking, and eating a healthy diet.
-For more information, see our info sheet on Caring for Your Heart.
+For more information, see The Well Project's article, Caring for Your Heart.

 It is important to get regular screening for cancers known to occur more often in HIV+ people (such as cervical cancer) and for common cancers that do not appear to occur more frequently in HIV+ people (including breast, colon, and prostate cancer).

 Blood tests for anemia are fairly simple, and can help point to its cause.
 Depending on the source of your anemia, your provider will recommend appropriate treatment.
 Most providers regularly screen for anemia when doing routine blood work to monitor HIV disease.
-For more information, see our info sheet on Anemia and Women.
+For more information, see The Well Project's article Anemia and Women.

 Bone disease: Weakened bones can occur with age, especially in women after they stop having menstrual periods.
 Loss of bone density can lead to osteoporosis, which weakens bones and raises the risk that bones may break.
 HIV+ people of both sexes are more likely to develop osteoporosis than HIV-negative individuals.